Download OpenAFS for Windows

 - In the Properties dialog box, Client for Microsoft Networks should be checked.

 Notes for Mac users

-- An Extras folder is included with the OpenAFS software for Mavericks, Yosemite, and El Capitan.
-For Mavericks and Yosemite, this folder contains two files used for uninstalling OpenAFS.
-You need to run both files to successfully uninstall OpenAFS.
-For El Capitan, the folder contains one file.
+- An Extras folder is included with the software.
+This folder contains two files used for uninstalling OpenAFS.
+You need to run both files to uninstall OpenAFS successfully.
 The uninstallers are from OpenAFS.org (not Stanford) so you may see a message saying that the files cannot be opened because they are from an unidentified developer.
 To open a file, press CONTROL + click the file name and then click Open.